 The Temple has circular garbagriha and a low shikhara built in Kerala style.
 There are also shrines of Gandharva, Bhairava, Mahadeva, Ganapati and Parvathi.
-There is a Ashoka tree in the front which recalls Sita’s captivity.
-During Shivaratri huge number of people visit the temple.
+There is an Ashoka tree in the front which recalls Sita’s captivity.
+During Shivaratri, a huge number of people visit the temple.

-Munikal means (Sage Rock) the ancient caves of Munikal are so quite that it is sound proof meaning no sound can enter or leave the cave.
+Munikal means (Sage Rock) the ancient caves of Munikal are so quiet that it is soundproof meaning no sound can enter or leave the cave.
 In ancient times sages use to meditate here.
-The deep valley is an excellent birdwatching site, but requires special permits.
+The deep valley is an excellent birdwatching site but requires special permits.
 Munikal is 12 Kms from Irpu.

 Permad is 8 Kms from Irpu.
 There is a Hanuman’s Shiva Temple here the story goes like this Lord Rama to please Hanuman shot an arrow from Irpu it landed at Permad and this was where a linga from Kashi was established.
 Lord Rama conceded that Hanuman’s Shiva Temple at Permad would rank higher than the Ishwara Temple at Irpu.
 Even during Mahashivaratri, before the ceremony can commence at Irpu a puja is performed at Permad.